ChhaySereyVath/PWAPrototype/README.md

 - **Installation**: When the service worker is installed, it caches critical assets like HTML, CSS, JavaScript files, and images.
 - **Fetch Event**: During fetch events, the service worker intercepts requests, serving assets from the cache if available or fetching from the network otherwise.

-### How it Works

-- **Registration**: The service worker is registered in the `<head>` section of `index.html`, which ensures it’s loaded once the page is visited.
-- **Installation**: When the service worker is installed, it caches critical assets like HTML, CSS, JavaScript files, and images.
-- **Fetch Event**: During fetch events, the service worker intercepts requests, serving assets from the cache if available or fetching from the network otherwise.

 ## Technology Stack:
 - HTML/CSS/JavaScript: Core web technologies for building the front-end interface.
 - Materialize CSS: framework used for designing responsive layouts.